Podcast: Play in new window | Download (Duration: 48:44 — 44.7MB)

 Nussbaum's article is a New York Review of Books article about Bloom's book.
 She stresses contra Bloom that a philosophical education is practical, and that it should be made available to everyone.
 The SJC curriculum was (as Hook describes) originally advertised as the model that all colleges should follow, but time (and/or realism) has seemingly dampened that ambition.
 So, is there a single history of the intellectual life of the West that we Westerners would be well advised to study, maybe just adding a couple of authors who are not dead white males to modernize it a bit, or is a more thorough break from this idolized past needed?
 Or is the whole idea of a "best" education for all just ill-advised?
 Do people really need to read the Western canon at all?

-Don't wait for part two; get the full, unbroken Citizen Edition now.
-This will also get you access to the follow-up discussion to be released within the next week: Wes and Dylan discuss articles by Richard Rorty and Leo Strauss about liberal education and democracy that were originally on our reading list for this episode, but were deleted due to too many things to read that weren't exactly on point.
+Continues with part two; get the full, unbroken Citizen Edition now.
+This will also get you access to the follow-up discussion where Wes and Dylan discuss articles by Richard Rorty and Leo Strauss about liberal education and democracy that were originally on our reading list for this episode, but were deleted due to too many things to read that weren't exactly on point.
 Please support PEL!

 Image by Solomon Grundy.